 Students interested in this program must submit a completed Application for Admission to Graduate Study.
 Graduate information and application for graduate admission can be found at http://www.uni.edu/admissions/apply/.

 The Graduate Record Examination (General Test) is not required for admission to the program.

-Admission requirements: for M.A. admission and Graduate Assistant applications the following items are required: 1) major or equivalent in the language of study, 2) two letters of recommendation, 3) statement of undergraduate purpose in target language, 4) 550 TOEFL score or higher.
+Admission requirements: for M.A. admission and Graduate Assistant applications the following items are required: 1) major or equivalent in the language of study, 2) two letters of recommendation on letterhead, 3) statement of undergraduate purpose in target language, 4) 550 TOEFL score or higher.

 This emphasis is available on both the thesis and non-thesis options.
 A minimum of 32 semester hours is required for either option.
 A minimum of 18 hours of 200/6000-level course work, including 6 hours of 780:299, is required for the thesis option.
 A minimum of 15 hours of 200/6000-level course work is required for the non-thesis option, including no more than 3 hours of 780:299.
 In the case of the non-thesis option, a research paper (click here for more details) must be approved by the student's committee and filed with the Department of Languages & Literatures before the comprehensive examinations may be taken.
-Click here for more information on comprehensive exams.
 Successful completion of a final written and oral comprehensive examination is required for both the thesis and non-thesis options.

 This program is offered on the non-thesis option only.
 A minimum of 34 semester hours is required, of which a minimum of 16 hours must be at the 200/6000-level; a minimum of 20 credits must be courses taught in Spanish.

 Only graduate courses (course numbers 5000 or above) will apply to a graduate degree, even if the undergraduate course number (4999 or less) is listed.
 No exceptions will be made.